bskiefer/php-pre-commit/README.md

-# Hootsuite - PHP Pre-commit Hooks
+# Various - PHP Pre-commit Hooks

 Pre-commit scripts appropiate for *any* PHP project.
 These hooks are made as custom plugins under the [pre-commit](http://pre-commit.com/#new-hooks) git hook framework.